My #MeToo Story Wasn't Textbook Sexual Assault, But It Still Matters

-After that night, he didn't speak to me.
-We worked together, and he ignored me there, too, which just made it worse.
-A few days later, I didn't get my period on time, so I broke our mutual silence by letting him know that if I didn't get my period that day, he was coming with me to CVS to get a pregnancy test.
-He just said OK and walked away.
-Later, I heard he went home sick because he couldn't stop throwing up.
+After that night, he didn't speak to me, and ignored me for several days thereafter.
+A few days later, I didn't get my period on time, so I broke our mutual silence by telling him if if I didn't get my period that day, he was coming with me to CVS to get a pregnancy test.
+Later, I heard he went home sick from work because he couldn't stop throwing up.

 At the time, I didn't understand why he was avoiding me or what had even happened, but in hindsight, I think he knew he did something awful and didn't know what to do.
 I didn't realize how deeply the whole thing affected me until college, when I started dating someone new in my first semester.
 Every time I tried to sleep with my new boyfriend, I would start crying.
 Partially because I was getting flashbacks, and partially because I was so angry at myself for being unable to express my affection physically like a normal person.
 Once, while lying naked in his bed after one too many failed attempts at regular intercourse, I yelled "I hate sex!"
 I was unable to put into more sophisticated words what had happened to me just a few months prior.
 I didn't think it was rape.
 But I also knew it was ruining me.
 And I didn't know why.